Readers — Here’s a saadaffzfz

 If you keep reading for another five paragraphs you’ll see another factor in this tragedy.
 Oh yeah, the driver was going FIFTY FIVE MILES PER HOUR OVER THE SPEED LIMIT!

 As for the effect this kind of coverage has on our society?
 It’s crazy-making!
 It’s law-changing!
 As Ben Miller, a policy analyst at Common Good, points out: “Identifying the real, direct cause of an accident (reckless driving) is the first step toward solving it.
 Failing to do so (and blaming it on the car seat) lies at the root of so much litigation, regulation, and legal fear.
-Just imagine if society and government spent as much time and money addressing legitimate dangers and risks as we do obsessing over red herrings.
-At the very least, we’d have a lot fewer waivers to sign!”
+Just imagine if society and government spent as much time and money addressing legitimate dangers and risks as we do obsessing over red herrings.”

-We’d also have a lot fewer parents fearing every childcare move they make.
 But then, who would ever watch the news — or buy brand new car seats?
-A big shout out to Tim Gill at RethinkingChildhood.com for calling this story to our attention.
-More on Tim soon! – L.
+A big shout out to Tim Gill at RethinkingChildhood.com for calling this story to our attention. – L.

 Thank you, media types, for making sure moms feel guilty everything bad that happens.